ApiniLabs/PAC-Attributes/README.md

 Term | Description
 :--|:--
-`Attribute Server` | A server which published attributes according to this specification `Attribute Client` | Any application which requests attributes from an `Attribute Server`.
+`Attribute Server` | A server which published attributes according to this specification `Attribute Client` | Any application which requests attributes from an `Attribute Server`

 # Endpoint Discovery